inmanta/inmanta-core/docs/lsm/allocation/allocation_v3.rst

 An allocator must accept exactly two positional arguments:
     1. ``service``, the service instance for which the value is being allocated (usually ``self`` in the model).
-    2. ``attribute_path``, the attribute of the service instance in which the allocated value should be saved.
+    2. ``attribute_path``, the attribute of the service instance in which the allocated value should be saved, as a dict_path expression.
 The decorated function can define a default value.

 After those two positional arguments, the function is free of accepting any keyword argument it needs from the model and they will be passed transparently.
 The function